-I’m a sucker for a really good bath bomb recipe, so when I came up with these confetti bath bombs I had to share them with you.
+I’m a sucker for a really good bath bomb (see my basic homemade bath bombs), so when I came up with these confetti bath bombs I had to share them with you.

 These were the product of a huge bath bomb gift basket I made for one of my girlfriend’s wedding days (technically a renewal of vows, but who cares?).
 I just love how the Epsom salts look like confetti and after all, these bath bombs were for a really special occasion!